Plumbers Licensing Board

 Demissie Gladys, by sgrove

-Ms. Gladys Demissie has been appointed to the Board as a consumer representative and brings a range of skills including administrative decision making and governance.
-Gladys worked in the Australian Taxation Office for over 30 years and in various areas of tax law and its administration.
-She holds a Bachelor of Business and Masters of Business Administration from Curtin University.
-Gladys is a Commissioner on the Catholic Education Commission of WA and is an active member of her local conference of the St Vincent de Paul Society in WA.
-In addition she is a member of the Australian Institute of Directors.
+Gladys has been appointed to the Board as a consumer representative and brings a range of skills including administrative decision making and governance.
+Gladys has worked in the Australian Taxation Office for over 30 years' in various areas of tax law and it's administration.
+Gladys holds a Bachelor of Business and Masters of Business Administration from Curtin University, in addition she is also a member of the Australian Institute of Directors.

-Ms Tehani Mahony has been appointed to the Board as a person with knowledge and experience in the plumbing industry.
-She is a licensed plumber based in Broome and currently employed as part of the Environmental Health Team supporting remote communities throughout the Kimberley region.
-Ms Mahony was awarded the Victorian NAIDOC Apprentice of the Year in 2006 and in 2008 the Peter Pratt Indigenous Apprentice of the Year awarded by the Governor of Victoria and the Victorian Plumbing Industry.
+Tehani Mahony has been appointed to the Board as a plumbers representative.
+Tehani is a licensed plumber based in Broome and is currently employed as part of the Environmental Health Team supporting remote communities throughout the Kimberley region.
+Tehani was awarded the Victorian NAIDOC Apprentice of the Year in 2006 and in 2008 the Peter Pratt Indigenous Apprentice of the Year awarded by the Governor of Victoria and the Victorian Plumbing Industry.

 Current policies